JoanPedro/ROS-Urdf-Geometry/README.md

 # Setup:

 The exact location of ROS packages is unimportant, as long as they are in the src space of your workspace.
-In this week we're going to make use of that, by placing the new packages directly in the src space, instead of in a sub directory.
+Make use of that, by placing the new packages directly in the src space, instead of in a sub directory.

 Extract the contents of the zip file into $HOME/hrwros_ws/src.